What Truly Matters in Trajectory Prediction for Autonomous Driving?: Experimental Results

 It should be noted that there is a trade-off between computational efficiency and dynamic prediction accuracy for predictors to derive driving performance.
-As shown in \autoref{fig:dynamic_vs_drivingperformance}{c}, the correlation between Dynamic ADE and driving performance becomes less strong when the tick rate is set higher.
+As shown in \autoref{fig:trade-off}, the correlation between Dynamic ADE and driving performance becomes less strong when the tick rate is set higher.
 This is indicated by the data points deviating further from the best-fit-line in higher tick rates.
 At this time, it is the computational efficiency rather than dynamic prediction accuracy that decides the driving performance, as shown in \autoref{tab:trade-off}.
-We arrange all the prediction methods based on their computational efficiency.
 When the tick rate is set to 30Hz, the planner cannot generate an optimal solution, whereby the ranking of driving performance is determined by computational efficiency.
-When the tick rate is set to 3Hz, the CA outperforms CV since they have got near-optimal solutions.
+When the tick rate is set to 3Hz, the CA outperforms CV since they have near-optimal solutions.
 When the Tick Rate is set to 1Hz, the LSTM also outperforms CV.
-The driving performance is determined by both dynamic prediction accuracy and computational efficiency of predictors in a trade-off manner.
+The driving performance is determined by both dynamic prediction accuracy and computational efficiency of predictors in a trade-off manner, highlighting the significance of task-driven prediction evaluation.

-In summary, current prediction evaluation systems can not fully reflect the overall driving performance due to the neglect of the dynamics gap and computational efficiency of predictors.
-There is also a trade-off between computational efficiency and dynamic prediction accuracy for predictors to derive driving performance.
-When the predictor is not fast enough, the higher computational efficiency of predictors will have higher driving performance.
-But when there is enough time for the planner to execute those prediction methods, it is the Dynamic ADE/FDE that decides the driving performance.